zamboni-lab/SLAW/README.md

 # SLAW
+### You can find the last SLAW version on adelabriere/slaw:dev.
+It notably includes a fix for low memory/ processor settings.
+The main docker will be updated once the reviewing process in over.

 SLAW is a scalable containerized untargeted LC-MS processing workflow developped by Alexis Delabriere in the [Zamboni Lab](https://imsb.ethz.ch/research/zamboni.html) at ETH Zurich.
 An explanation of the advantages of SLAW and its motivations of development can be found in this [blog post](https://metabolomics.blog/2021/07/02/slaw/).
 If you want to cite SLAW please use the following (updated when accepted):